tfang94/Multi-Tier-Distributed-System/README.md

     their price and quantity

 5. The client first queries the front-end service with a random toy.
-If the returned quantity is greater than zero, with probability p it will send an order request (make p an variable that's adjustable).
+If the returned quantity is greater than zero, with probability p it will send an order request (p is adjustable command line arg).
     The client will repeat for a number of iterations, and record the the order number and order information if a purchase request was successful.
 Before exiting, the client will retrieve the order information of each order that was made using the order query request, and check whether the server reply matches the locally stored order information.